 All states authorize private citizens to make arrests.
-For example, a car owner may arrest a teenager trying to break into her car, and a store security guard may stop and detain a shoplifter.
-Citizens who arrest others sometimes do good, but oftentimes create a heap of trouble.
+For example, a car owner may arrest a teenager trying to break into her car, and a store security guard can stop and detain a shoplifter.
+Citizens who arrest others sometimes do good, but other times, it can result in a heap of trouble.

 In order to encourage citizens to leave arrests to the professionals, laws in almost all states afford less protection to private citizens who make mistakes during the arrest process than they do to police officers.